endlos99/xdt99/ide/README.md

 [GNU server][4].

 Picking an editor is very much a matter of personal taste.
-For new users with no prior experience with either project we recommend IntelliJ IDEA.
+For new users with no prior experience with either project, we recommend IntelliJ IDEA.

 GNU Emacs